12 Best Fun Things To Do In Bristol

 Bounce off the Walls at AirHop

-Did you know that Bristol is home to AirHop - the world’s largest trampoline park with more than 135 trampolines?
+Just one of the many cool things to do in Bristol this weekend is AirHop - the world’s largest trampoline park with more than 135 trampolines?

 The main court is home to 50 interconnected trampolines, covering a vast area of floor - and there are trampolines on the walls too!